 top of page

 I continue to study her, her kin group, and all the places she lived.
-And, am almost done writing a chapter about her for a book about some of her descendants.
-I am convinced that it was her family's money and influence that gave the Huntington's a tremendous boost in "making it" in New England.
+The success of her descendents in New England was based, in part, on her Barrett family's wealth and influence.
+These connections gave her sons a much-needed boost in "making it" in New England.

 By the summer of 1636 Margaret and her new blended Huntington/Stoughton family had finally moved to Windsor via water and land.* So much had happened in six short years.
-Since 1630, she had experienced the death of a child, an ocean voyage, the death of her first husband, an arrival into a completely new environment, a marriage to a new man in Thomas Stougton (not from her kin group), and yet another "removal" to a colonial outpost to start another new life.
+Since 1630, she had experienced the death of a child, an ocean voyage, the death of her first husband, an arrival into a completely new environment, a marriage to a second husband in Thomas Stougton (living in Dorchester, MA and NOT from her kin group), and yet another "removal" to a colonial outpost to start anew again.

-A 19th century romanticized depiction of a wagon train near the Connecticut River settlements.
+A nineteenth-century romanticized depiction of a wagon train near the Connecticut River settlements.
 Frederic Edwin Church, "Hooker and Company Journeying Through the Wilderness from Plymouth to Hartford, in 1636."
 Owned by The Wadsworth Antheneum.

 The Reverend Hooker and his group settled Hartford at the same time as Windsor was settled.